Abortion Risks.

 • Increased risk of maternal death compared to first- and second-trimester abortions

-Abortion can severely impact emotional health hours after the procedure or months to years later.
-Risks vary depending on the stage of pregnancy, connection to the pregnancy, and religious or cultural beliefs.
+Abortion can severely impact emotional health, hours after the procedure or months/years later.
+Risks vary depending on the stage of pregnancy, connection to the pregnancy, and religious/cultural beliefs.
 Emotional risks include:

 • Sadness

-• Grief, which may include depression, anxiety, substance abuse, low self-esteem, or reliving abortion through dreams or flashbacks (10)
+• Grief, including depression, anxiety, substance abuse, low self-esteem, or reliving abortion through dreams/flashbacks[10]

 • Guilt